OctopusDeploy/docs/docs/api-and-integration/octopus.client.md

 :::hint
 **Tip**
 The variable `Octopus.Tentacle.Agent.ProgramDirectoryPath` was added in server version 3.7.12, which can be used to obtain the directory that contains the Octopus.Client assembly.
-For prior versions of the server, the variable `Octopus.Tentacle.Agent.ProgramDirectoryPath` can be used, but that will not work for steps that run on the octopus server or cloud regions.
+For prior versions of the server, the variable `Octopus.Tentacle.Agent.ProgramDirectoryPath` can be used, but that will not work for steps that run on the Octopus server or cloud regions.
 :::

 ## Documentation and samples {#Octopus.Client-Documentationandsamples}